 If your cat’s fangs (canines) are wobbly, it’s likely because of dropped canines.
 As cats get older, their canines drop down because the gum attachments become weak and worn.
 This causes the teeth to become wobbly and painful, requiring veterinary removal.
 A dropped canine is the leading cause for why an old cat lost a canine tooth without warning.

 If you notice your cat’s tooth is loose or your cat’s tooth is sticking out, you mustn’t leave it to get worse.
 However, you mustn’t pull it out yourself, either.
-If you do, you risk hurting your cat and causing permanent nerve damage from where you lack the skills requires to remove it properly.
+If you do, you risk hurting your cat and causing permanent nerve damage from where you lack the skills required to remove it properly.

 Not only that, but loose teeth sometimes signify a serious health condition, such as oral tumors and dental disease.
 Pulling out the tooth can make your cat’s health issue even worse.